ebmdatalab/datalab-pandas/README.md

 ## Usage

-Install the package as you usually would, e.g.
+Install geopandas using conda, then install the package as you usually would, e.g.

+    conda install geopandas

     pip install ebmdatalab